-Read about our $50,000 settlement in a lawsuit involving forgery and fraud allegations against Sheehy Hyundai in Waldorf, MD, when our client’s monthly payment was increased by $24/month without her permission using a second contract she never signed.
+Read about our $50,000 settlement in a lawsuit involving forgery and fraud allegations against a Waldorf, MD car dealership, when our client’s monthly payment was increased by $24/month without her permission using a second contract she never signed.
 Of course, all cases are different and past performance is not a guarantee of future results.

 If you financed a car through Credit Acceptance and the dealer increased the price, call Whitney, LLP.
 In a similar case, we recovered the price increase of approximately $5,000 and obtained additional compensation.